-Spurs have made a couple of signing during this summer’s transfer window after previously spending 12 months without pursuing a recruit.
+Spurs have made a couple of signing during this summer’s transfer window after previously spending 12 months without pursuing a recruit, and the bookies fancy them to make at least one signing over £40m in the close season.
 Young forward Jack Clarke was the club’s first purchase of the summer from Leeds United but the teenager was re-sent to the Championship outfit on loan for the 2019/2020 campaign.

 Clarke’s signing was soon followed up with the high-profile capture of Tanguy Ndombele from Lyon and the Frenchman should strengthen the midfield department for next season and beyond.
 The midfielder had been associated with the likes of Real Madrid during the early stages of the transfer window but Spurs managed to find the breakthrough after parting with a club-record package.